Approach

 How work is handed off

-Prototypes are created to be useful beyond the engagement.
+Exploratory artifacts are created to be useful beyond the engagement.

 When appropriate, deliverables may include:

-• A working demonstration
+• A lightweight working demonstration

 • Structured documentation

-• Notes on possible next technical steps
+• Notes on possible next decisions or technical steps

 If a prototype remains active after the engagement, it is transferred into stakeholder-owned infrastructure.